Updated March 3rd, 2025

 What is MMS?

 MMS stands for Multimedia Messaging Service.
 You can think of it as an enhancement to the standard SMS message.
-You’ve probably guessed it by now, but the main difference between SMS and MMS is that you can send multimedia in your messages.
-This includes media such as videos, pictures, audio clips and GIFs, and more.
-Additionally, MMS allows for up to 1600 characters of text in your message — which is a considerable amount more than a standard SMS.
+The main difference between SMS and MMS is that you can send multimedia in your messages.
+This includes media such as videos, pictures, audio clips, GIFs, and more.
+Additionally, MMS allows up to 1600 characters of text in your message—10x more than a standard SMS.

 Frequently Asked Questions About MMS Messages